pedro-morgado/nettailor/README.md

 2. COCO API (from https://github.com/cocodataset/cocoapi)

 ###  Getting started
+NOTE: This repo is still under development.
+If you find any issues running our code, missing files, etc, please do contact me.

 Download and prepare demo datasets: SVHN, Flowers and Pascal VOC.
 ```bash
 >> cd data && python prepare_data.py